danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   issues quicker, hence picking a very fancy "anything goes" locking primitives is a bad choice.

-  Similarly pick spinlocks over mutexes because spinlocks are a lot more strict in what code they allow in their critical section.
+  As another example pick spinlocks over mutexes because spinlocks are a lot more strict in what code they allow in their critical section.
 Hence much less risk you put something silly in there by accident and close a dependency loop that could lead to a deadlock.